Which email address should I use to register for the TMS, a personal or work address?

 A district/work email address should be used, since your District Assessment Coordinator and/or Assessment Administrator will be tracking the trainings you complete.
 If you do not have a district/work email address, you can use a personal one.

-How do I update my TMS user account information?
+How do I update or verify my TMS user account information?

 Once you log in to TMS, you can change your email, name, district, and school by selecting the User icon next to your name on the upper right, then selecting “Edit Account Info” from the dropdown menu.